How Much Money Can Restaurants Make?

 How Much Can the Average Restaurant Make Per Day, Per Month, and Per Year?

-Person wearing a black and white striped shirt and a tan apron using a calculator
+Person wearing a black and white striped shirt and a tan apron, holding a tablet in their left hand and a calculator in their right.

 How Do Restaurants Make Money?